Aalia98/Interview-Questions/frontend/Day_2.md

 }
 console.log(maxNum);

-# Sort this array ac to price, if price is same then sort ac to order \*done tomorrow
+# Sort this array ac to price, if price is same then sort ac to order

 const products = [
 {